Welcome to our branch area

 The overall purpose of the branch is to support the CIPD in Championing Work and Working Lives on a local level.
-Our objectives are:
+Our branch objectives are:

-- to provide ongoing support to all branch members with their career development
+- To provide ongoing support to all branch members with their career development.

 About the committee